-5.13 In line with a national policy of restraint there will only be limited development in the rural areas to address the issues identified.
-The Core Strategy directs small scale housing and employment development to the most sustainable villages where there is also development capacity and community support.
+5.13 In line with a national policy of restraint there will only be limited development in the rural areas to address the issues identified above.
+The Core Strategy directs appropriate levels of small scale housing and employment development to the most sustainable villages where there is also development capacity and community support.
 Outside these villages development is more restricted.
 However, the need for local affordable housing and employment can also be met mainly through the exceptions policy and Local Plan rural diversification Policy ET.8.
 Community facilities and shops are generally acceptable within villages.
-This approach provides for the development of around 800 homes and 500 jobs in the rural areas, including an additional 250 dwellings over existing commitments.
+This approach provides for the development of around 800 1,120 homes and 500 jobs in the rural areas, including an additional 250 dwellings over existing commitments during the plan period.